johnmatter/johnmatter.github.io/_portfolio/03_color-transparency.md

 At "low" energies, an electron colliding with a nucleus will kick out a proton or neutron.
 Physicists can use this process to study how tightly bound individual nucleons are in a paritcular nucleus.
-This is an interesting pursuit in its own right.

 At higher energies, some of this E=mc^2 energy can be converted into "new" particles!
-Instead of nucleons, particles like pions, kaons, and muons come out of the collision.
+Instead of nucleons, particles like pions and kaons come out of the collision.
 At this energy scale, we start probing sub-nucleon structures instead of nuclear structures.
 Physicsts call these types of interactions "deep inelastic scattering" because we are using scattering processes to study the "deep" structure of strongly interacting matter.